maoguihu/GlobalCityExtremeTemperature/README.md

-# GlobalCityExtremeTemp
-Future Exposure Risk to Heat Waves: Global and Mega-Cities Scales
+#Future Exposure Risk to Heat Waves: Global and Mega-Cities Scales